Azure/azure-sdk/docs/design/python/DesignGuidelines.md

 ## Tooling

-* DO use pylint for your code
+* DO use pylint for your code.

+  - > TODO: Shared .pylintrc?
+Probably one per version of Python that is to be supported (e.g. unnescessary `object` inheritence should be avoided for Python3-only code, but is required for code straddling 2.7 and 3.x)

+* DO use [flake8-docstrings](https://gitlab.com/pycqa/flake8-docstrings) to verify doccomments.

-* DO use Black for formatting your code
+* DO use Black for formatting your code.

 * DO consider using MyPy to statically check your code